-

 Can foreign funds be offered to investors in Slovakia?

-• the range of investors to whom it is offered,
+• the range of investors to whom it is offered;

-European standard funds are:
+European standard funds:

-• established usually on the basis of an authorization in another EU member state (European foreign AIF) or in another state (non-European foreign AIF),
+• are, as a rule, established under an authorisation granted in another EU Member State (European foreign AIF) or in a third country (non-European foreign AIF);

-• in the territory of Slovakia, they can be offered to retail investors only on the basis of an authorization of Národná banka Slovenska according to § 148 et seq. of the Act on Collective Investment.
+• can be offered in the territory of Slovakia to retail investors only under an authorisation from Národná banka Slovenska in accordance with Section 148 et seq. of the Act on Collective Investment.

 -

-• can be offered to retail as well as professional investors.The European Venture Capital Funds (EuVECA) as well as the European Social Entrepreneurship Funds (EuSEF):
+• can be offered to retail investors as well as professional investors.European Venture Capital Funds (EuVECAs) and European Social Entrepreneurship Funds (EuSEFs):

-• are established in an EU member state,
+• are established in an EU Member State;

-• are offered exclusively to investors who are considered professional clients or qualified investors who commit to invest at least EUR 100,000 and state in writing that they are aware of the risks associated with the investment.The European Long-Term Investment Funds (ELTIF):
+• are offered exclusively to investors deemed to be professional clients or qualified investors who commit to invest at least €100,000 and acknowledge in writing that they are aware of the risks associated with the investment.European Long-Term Investment Funds (ELTIFs):

-• are established in an EU member state,
+• are established in an EU Member State;

 -